syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Sets the default behaviour of the diagram see <a href="global.html#DiagramConstraints">DiagramConstraints</a>
+Sets the default behavior of the diagram see <a href="global.html#DiagramConstraints">DiagramConstraints</a>